pawneemilitia/Xenia/README.md

 # Xenia 1.4.4 MacOS

-<ins>Xenia</ins>

-is an emulation of the Waldorf Microwave XT for MacOS by The Usual Suspects.
+Xenia is an emulation of the Waldorf Microwave XT for MacOS by The Usual Suspects.

 ![microwave-xenia-5-1536x906](https://github.com/user-attachments/assets/80eb4509-da18-40f5-8560-04b803f0bc7a)